MosheBerman/Stolz/README.md

 	[[self loginDirector] setClientToken:@""];

 Now, you can call the log in and log out methods.
 `logUserInWithCompletion:` and `logUserOutWithCompletion:`.
-The completion blocks will allow you to do what you want to do.
+The completion blocks will allow you to do what you want to do after the login state changes.

 Login Permissions: